py-why/dowhy/README.rst

 **Requirements**

 DoWhy requires a few dependencies.
-Details on specific versions can be found in `pyproject.toml <./pyproject.toml>`_, under the `tool.poetry.dependencies` section.
+Details on specific versions can be found in `pyproject.toml <./pyproject.toml>`_, under the `project.dependencies` section.

 If you face any problems, try installing dependencies manually.